tubingtime/open-classroom/README.md

 Then from the base dir: Run `python3 data-wrangler.py` and `python3 data-wrangler2.py`.

-NOTE: This was tested using ` Release: 8.7.1.2 `
+NOTE: This was tested using banner version: ` Release: 8.7.1.2 `